canyongbs/advisingapp/docs/how-tos/integrations/single-sign-on.md

-# Single Sign On Setup
+# Single Sign on Setup

 This application allows for the setup of Single Sign On (SSO) with other applications.
 This is done by using the [Laravel Socialite](https://laravel.com/docs/10.x/socialite) package.